brettmillerb/Pester-Wiki/Pester.md

 Now you have a skeleton of a clean function with a failing test.
-Pester considers all files containing *.Tests.* to be a test file (see nvoke-Pester) and by default it will look for these files and run all Describe blocks inside the file (See Describe).
-The Describe block can contain several behavior validations expressed in It blocks (see It).
+Pester considers all files containing *.Tests.* to be a test file (see [Invoke-Pester](https://github.com/pester/Pester/wiki/Invoke-Pester)) and by default it will look for these files and run all Describe blocks inside the file (See [Describe](https://github.com/pester/Pester/wiki/Describe)).
+The Describe block can contain several behavior validations expressed in It blocks (see [It](https://github.com/pester/Pester/wiki/It)).
 Each It block should test one thing and throw an exception if the test fails.
 Pester will consider any It block that throws an exception to be a failed test.
 Pester provides a set of extensions that can perform various